TimkaSR1/Glungus-Every-Hour/README.md

 Usage:
 - Add your twitter bot credentials in dump_cookie.py
 - Run dump_cookie.py
-- Change the twitter embed link to whatever you want
+- Enter the path of the video you want to upload in glungus.py
 - Use crontab or task scheduler to make glungus.py run every hour

 Your crontab setup should look like this: